Secrets of 'The Northman': Behind the scenes of the buzzy, brutal Conan-inspired Viking movie

 He has the high ground

-Amleth's journey ultimately ends at the only place it could: the Gates of Hel aka Mount Hekla, an active volcano that has erupted twenty times over the centuries, most recently in 2000.
+Amleth's journey ultimately ends at the only place it could: the Gates of Hel aka Mount Hekla, an active volcano that has erupted 20 times over the centuries, most recently in 2000.
 Hekla's fires are certainly flowing as Amleth and Fjölnir face off in a naked duel to the death, and watching these warriors cross swords amidst rivers of lava, it'll be hard for some moviegoers not to think of the climactic Jedi battle in Star Wars: Revenge of the Sith where Obi-Wan Kenobi makes his last stand against former pupil, Anakin Skywalker on the planet Mustafar.

 Asked whether there are any behind the scenes outtakes of Skarsgård boasting about having the high ground, Eggers just smiles.
 "I know there was a sword fight in Revenge of the Sith with lava, but I don't know if I even saw that movie," he admits.
 "I also know that it looks a lot like the last fight from The Lion King!
 It's fair to ask, because I could have said, 'Yeah, a-ha!'
 But I'm just a snobby cineaste."